G.I. Joe: A Real American Hero: 30th Anniversary (2011–2012)

 In 2011, a new series of figures were released, including characters from the G.I.
 Joe: Renegades cartoon series, and modernized updates of older characters.

 Prototypes of the Hasbro 2011 Jurassic Park line used repainted 3.75-inch G.I.
 Joe figures and vehicles (nicknamed "Joe-Rassic Park" among collectors).
 One view was that they were conceptual mock-ups and stand-ins for the real product being designed.
 Another is that it was part of a pivoting reboot of the Jurassic Park line using G.I.
 Joe -style figures that would be cross-compatible with the G.I.
 Joe line.
 A less-articulated 3.75-inch scale action figure line similar to the earlier 5-inch scale line was adopted instead.

 50th Anniversary (2014–2016)

 In 2014, to celebrate the 50th anniversary of G.I.
 Joe, a new series of figures were released, featuring more updates and modernizations to characters.

-Retro Collection (2020–present)
+Retro Collection (2020–2023)

-In 2020, Hasbro released a new line of super-articulated figures and vehicles, similar to the Star Wars The Vintage Collection, utilizing retro-themed packaging from the 1980s.
+In 2020, Hasbro released a new line of super-articulated figures and vehicles, similar to Star Wars The Vintage Collection, utilizing retro-themed packaging.
+What began as a Wal-Mart exclusive line using mostly existing parts from the 50th anniversary and Pursuit of Cobra lines, it later transitioned to be exclusively on Hasbro's collector website, "Hasbro Pulse".
+This transition also included a change to the figures themselves as they were re-sculpted as O-Ring figures, based on the original molds (but not the original molds, even though they look similar).
+This line also started mixing with Hasbro's other massive in house toy property, "Transformers", to produce G.I.
+Joe vehicles that transform into robots.
+The last Retro Collection offering as of Hasbro saying the Retro Collection had been "put on hold", was a summer of 2023 pre-order for the Dreadnok Thunder Machine that transforms into Decepticon Soundwave.
+This set is to include an updated O-Ring Zartan, and an updated Zarana - made for the first time as she was originally designed with her left upper arm tattoo.